 There was an exciting plane crash into Vatican City.
 Take my word for it, it was action packed!

-Then the Pope pulled out a pearl handle gun from his shoulder holster — the papacy allows its use in extreme emergencies — and he shot it out with a bunch of clowns from a traveling Circus.
+Then the Pope pulled out a pearl handle gun from his shoulder holster — the papacy allows its use only in extreme emergencies — and he shot it out with a bunch of clowns from a traveling Circus.

 There was a thrilling fight to the death atop Mt.
-Everest with a Sherpa who was dressed as a llama—involving two characters who had nothing to do with the story.
+Everest with a Sherpa who was dressed as a llama.
+This involved two characters who had absolutely nothing else to do with the story.

-A “Great Flood of Jello” wiggled its way down the buttes of the Mojave Desert at midday wiping out some odious traveling nomads who were searching for the mysterious birth place of Bartholomew.
+A “Great Flood of Jello” wiggled its way down the buttes into the Mojave Desert at midday and wiping out some odious traveling nomads who were searching for the mysterious birth place of Bartholomew.

-It’s not what you think—it’s what you imagine.
+You see, it’s not what you think, it’s what you imagine.